wpyoga/merge-shell/README.md

 ## TODO

-The code works, but it is complicated and messy -- it needs to be refactored.
+The code needs to be refactored.